MaartenGr/BERTopic/docs/getting_started/clustering/clustering.md

-After reducing the dimensionality of our input embeddings, we need to cluster them into groups of similar embeddings in order to extract our topics.
+After reducing the dimensionality of our input embeddings, we need to cluster them into groups of similar embeddings to extract our topics.
 This process of clustering is quite important because the more performant our clustering technique the more accurate our topic representations are.

 In BERTopic, we typically use HDBSCAN as it is quite capable of capturing structures with different densities.
-However, there is not one perfect clustering model and you might want to be using something entirely different for you use case.
+However, there is not one perfect clustering model and you might want to be using something entirely different for your use case.
 Moreover, what if a new state-of-the-art model is released tomorrow?
-We would like to able to use that in BERTopic, right?
+We would like to be able to use that in BERTopic, right?
 Since BERTopic assumes some independence among steps, we can allow for this modularity:

 <p align=center>
 <img src="clustering.svg">